-Here in this blog Ornaith Giblin FCA, Consultant with Barden’s Accounting & Tax Practice, shares 5 top tips to consider before entering any negotiation process – whether that be bargaining with a supplier, negotiating with a bank or asking for a pay rise.
+Here in the second blog of the Barden Leadership Series Bernardo Pina, Partner with Barden’s Legal practice, shares 5 top tips to consider before entering any negotiation process – whether that be bargaining with a supplier, negotiating with a bank or asking for a pay rise.

 Define Your Walk Away Point & Understand Your Variables

 “Prior preparation prevents poor performance”.
 Yes, we’ve all heard that saying before (or versions of it) for a very good reason.

 Preparation is king, not only for the reason of becoming comfortable with your demand, but to fully understand and equip yourself with a self-made negotiation tool kit.
 Work out what your lowest, or highest walk away point is.
 When would it become financially unviable to continue the conversation?
 What else, perhaps intangible, is of value to your opposition, can you offer to get the best deal possible?
 An introduction to another area of your business?
 An opportunity to tender for next years’ service agreement?
 These are your “variables”, or “little gems”, and your secret amour in the negotiation process…own, command and use them.

 Identify the Real Issues At Stake